vhulf/GoBruteTelnet/README.md

 # GoBruteTelnet
-A telnet brute forcer written in GoLang, made to be much faster than msf-console's auxiliary module!
+A telnet login brute forcer written in GoLang, made to be much faster than msf-console's auxiliary module!

 Build then utilize `--help` or `-h` to find necessary options.